Jonas-K-Frank/Gatsby/README.md

 # Gatsby
-This is for Gatsby-tutorials-and-projects from Udemy
+This is for Gatsby-tutorials-and-projects from Udemy.